KQM-git/TCL/docs/enemy-data/mystical-beasts/geovishaps/geovishap.md

 ## Attacks

-* After losing enough health or enough time has passed, the geovishap will infuse itself with a pre-determined element.
-Depending on the element, its' attacks will be empowered.
+* After losing enough health or enough time has passed, the geovishap will infuse itself with a pre-determined Element.
+Depending on the Element, its' attacks will be empowered.
 * Curls up into a ball and charges towards your location.
 Subsequently, after charging, it will sometimes perform a single jump attack.
 * Performs two jump attacks, jumping in the air and landing on your location in a small AoE.
 After this attack, it will temporarily be stunned on its' back for a couple seconds.
   * Cryo: After landing, several spots will appear on the ground near the Geovishap that will deal Cryo damage after a few seconds.